SUMMER FOOD BOX - FOOD FOR THOUGHT FAQ

 Benefits of being a Summer Food Box Member

-Besides getting fresh local, organic and spray free produce from the farmers field every week you also get to be in our Facebook group where we share recipes and chat about delicious food!
-Every week you receive a blog post on the items you receive in your box along with product education on each item inside your box.
+Besides getting fresh local, organic and spray free produce from the farmers field every week you also get email communication with links to a weekly blog post on the items you receive in your box along with product education on each item inside your box.

 Greenhouse grown vs Field grown